mjhm/create-react-dapp/README.md

 ```
 > ⚠️ Redo'ing the "migrate" step overwrites the contract address in the compilation artifacts, so the "kill" script will not be able to find the contract to kill.
 So be sure to "kill" the contracts before re-migrating.

-> 💡 Truffle migrations are designed to be roughly analogous to database migrations, in that they replace and/or extend the original contracts.
-Migrations need to be thought through carefully and are case specific.
-So for simplicity the included `npm run migrate...` scripts heavy handedly `--reset` and `--compile-all`.

 The other test nets (Kovan and Ropsten) should be similar, but you will need to add their configs to [truffle.js](./template/dapp/truffle.js) and optionally migrate and start scripts to [package.json](./template/package.json)

 ### Ethereum Main Network

 Once everything is tested thoroughly on Rinkeby, you'll (obviously) want to deploy to the Ethereum Main Network.
-No scripts are included for working with the "live" network, because if you are to this point you don't need to use the scripts as training wheels.
+No scripts are included for working with the "live" network, because if you are to this point, you shouldn't need to use the scripts as training wheels.

-> ⚠️ Deploying the scripts will cost you.
+> ⚠️ Deploying the contracts will cost you.
 At the time of this writing it's about $5, and each "vote" in the app costs about $0.10.
 However if you set your `gasPrice` too high it can cost you a lot more.
 So don't put your life savings into the account that you deploy from, and be careful how you set the `gas` and `gasPrice` parameters in [truffle.js](./template/dapp/truffle.js)

 ## Troubleshooting